Intragroup conflict: Subject development

-In sociology, intragroup conflict (or infighting) refers to conflict between two or more members of the same group or team.
-In recent years, intragroup conflict has received a large amount of attention in conflict and group dynamics literature.
+In the years leading up to 2008, intragroup conflict has received a large amount of attention in conflict and group dynamics literature.
 This increase in interest in studying intragroup conflict may be a natural corollary of the ubiquitous use of work groups and work teams across all levels of organizations, including decision-making task forces, project groups, or production teams.
-Jehn identified two main types of intragroup conflict: task conflict and relationship (or emotional) conflict (e.g., differences in personal values).

 Antecedents

 There are a number of antecedents of intragroup conflict.
 While not an exhaustive list, researchers have identified a number of antecedents of intragroup conflict, including low task or goal uncertainty, increased group size, increased diversity (i.e., gender, age, race), lack of information sharing, and high task interdependence.

+Types

+The American Psychological Association determines the existence of three such intra-conflictual problems in team organisations: process, relationship, task.